Pilot (Faking It): Plot

 Back inside Liam gives Karma his jacket and comments that her dress is see-through now.
 A girl, Brandy, shows up and tells her to back off because Liam is hers.
-He says he isn't her boyfriend and makes her go away.
-He says the girls become too 'clingy' and Karma says he should be grateful because if it weren't for women being wired to reproduce the population would have died out.
+He says he is not her boyfriend and makes her go away.
+He says the girls become too 'clingy' and Karma says he should be grateful because if it were not for women being wired to reproduce the population would have died out.
 He says he is glad to have a lesbian around to tell him these things.
 She is shocked but before she can ask what he means Amy drags her away.
-Before they can escape, Shane announces that two people are afraid they won't be accepted.
+Before they can escape, Shane announces that two people are afraid they will not be accepted.
 He says the only way to assure them they are safe is to elect them homecoming queens which generates applause.

 At the bus stop Karma and Amy discuss how its stupid that the school things they are lesbians.
 Karma suggests they should see how this plays out.
 She also says she was sure Liam flirted with her and at that Amy thinks Karma must have hit her head.
 They arrive at school and make a scene, Karma kisses Amy on her cheek and runs off.

 Shane and the rest of the campaign are busy putting up posters of Karma and Amy where Liam comments that the lipstick one, referring to Karma is kinda sexy.
 Lauren spins in and begins tearing them down.
 Amy finds Karma rubbing a pregnant girl's stomach before she leaves and comments on them being a cute couple.
 Karma says she is taking an opportunity here says they should continue it which Amy reluctantly agrees to.
 Karma then runs of to put on her fake eyelashes.

 After putting them on she notices Liam working on an art piece of his.
 She explains it to him and they share a kiss after he takes off one of her fake eyelashes.
 At the same time Amy shows up and catches them.
 She shows a sad look as she witnessed them.